twonth/winning-at-windows/README.md

 * [ShareDrop](https://www.sharedrop.io/): Easy between-device file sharing, even between devices on different networks.

+* [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/): fine-tune your CPU to balance power and performance.
+You can set up profiles to automatically switch power management options when toggling between being plugged in and running off battery.

+* [BatteryInfoView](https://www.nirsoft.net/utils/battery_information_view.html): Displays information on your battery (e.g., charging status/rate and wear level).

 * Alternative battery widgets

   - [BatteryBar](https://batterybarpro.com/): good-looking battery meter capable of displaying calibrated runtime estimates.
 Can be floating or (if you use something like ExplorerPatcher) pinned as a toolbar to the standard taskbar.